seiberlichiamo/Working-with-Truth-Tables-/README.md

-Work with Truth Tables done in my Foundations of Computer Science Class
+Work with sets done in my Foundations of Computer Science Class